zvikam/LabyREnth2017/Docs/Docs1/README.md

 if __name__ == '__main__':
     dLMNiMbhMkYVvgR()
 ```
-We're still missing some data, which turns out to be the document properties (file -> Properties -> Custom Properties):
+We're still missing some data, which turns out to be the document properties (File -> Properties -> Custom Properties):

 ```python
 Info='8535297daa9f55f6c7e7e59af82908bb47eedc7d8a877b559211a0e25e71168e'